 Scheme Return % Benchmark %

-1 Year -2.19 2.06
+1 Year 16.64 16.62

-3 Years 3.89 4.76
+3 Years 7.50 8.36

-5 Years 6.00 6.33
+5 Years 9.12 9.53

 The benchmark is a composite of individual asset class benchmarks, weighted in accordance with the investment strategy agreed by the Committee.
 It provides an indication of how effectively the Scheme's investment strategy has been executed in the period under review.
-Due to methodology used for calculating the returns consistently, the above presented returns do not include the positive contribution from the monetisation of the equity hedging strategy in March 2020.
-In fact, the trailing 1 year scheme return has been under-estimated by approximately 2.1%.